 Vladimir Chlouba is a PhD Candidate in the Department of Political Science.
 His major field of study is comparative politics with particular focus on sub-Saharan Africa, his minor is in political methodology.
-In his dissertation, Vladimir examines the conditions under which traditional leaders in sub-Saharan Africa contribute to local governance, thus combining his broader interests in state building and political economy of development.
-Vladimir’s methodological interests center on causal inference and survey research.
-Prior to coming to Ohio State, Vladimir completed undergraduate work at Connecticut College (USA), University of Namibia (Namibia), University of Mannheim (Germany), and Business Academy Aarhus (Denmark).
-Vladimir Chlouba has conducted field research in Botswana, Germany, Malawi, Namibia, and Zambia.
+Vlad's research interests center on traditional political systems in sub-Saharan Africa, state building, long-term effects of colonialism, and political economy of development broadly construed.
+In his dissertation, Vlad explores how the interplay between precolonial statehood and colonial disruption shapes current traditional institutions' performance.
+Vlad's research has been published in outlets such as Comparative Political Studies, Journal of the Middle East and Africa, and Economic History of Developing Regions.
+Prior to coming to Ohio State, Vlad completed undergraduate work at Connecticut College (USA), University of Namibia (Namibia), University of Mannheim (Germany), and Business Academy Aarhus (Denmark).
+He has conducted field research in Botswana, Malawi, Namibia, and Zambia.